soundxyz/sdk/.changeset/breezy-emus-switch.md

 '@soundxyz/sdk': minor
 ---

-- Enables edition salt to be any string, which we hash & format to Bytes32
+- Enables edition salt to be any string or number, which we hash & format to Bytes32
 - Adds public expectedEditionAddress function